 Information about the settlement structure is related to different types of roles (RE, BRP, DSO and TSO).
-One company may have multiple roles, and each of these roles shall be presented by a separate Market

-Participant operating in the electricity market.
+One company may have multiple roles, and each of these roles shall be presented by a separate Market Participant operating in the electricity market.
 It is also possible for a company to have multiple market participants with the same role.
 In the Nordic Imbalance Settlement Model, there is always a connection between the structure information and specific market participants, being valid for a specified period of time.
 The roles are defined and described in the Table 2 below.

 Market Participants Name Abbreviation Description Balance Responsible Party BRP A Balance Responsible Party is a party that has a valid imbalance settlement agreement proving financial security and identifying balance responsibility with eSett.
 Balance Responsibility means obligations to ensure that a balance exists between the supply and withdrawal and for the purchase and sale agreements it has entered into.
+Balance Service Provider BSP A company that has a valid agreement with eSett and a TSO about providing Balancing Services to a TSO.
 Distribution System Operator DSO A Distribution System Operator is the distribution grid owner with the responsibility to distribute electricity from producers to its customers.
 The DSOs have the responsibility to meter production, consumption, exchange and report the metered data to the involved stakeholders.
 This responsibility also includes closed distribution system operators.
-Transmission System Operator TSO A Transmission System Operator has the responsibility for both the security of supply and the high-voltage grid.
+Transmission System Operator TSO supply and the high-voltage grid.
+They also carry the ultimate in the imbalance settlement according to the national laws.
+In this A Transmission System Operator has the responsibility for both the security of supply and the high-voltage grid.
 They also carry the ultimate responsibility on the imbalance settlement according to the national laws.
 In this document TSO refers to following Nordic TSOs: Energinet, Statnett, Fingrid, and Svenska kraftnät.
 Retailer RE A Retailer sells electricity to an end user.
 It sells and buys electricity directly from a producer, another retailer or via Nominated Electricity Market Operator.
 A Retailer has an agreement with a BRP.
-In Finland, a Retailer may have an agreement with a BRP, or with another Retailer who then has an agreement with a BRP (chain of open suppliers, see 2.2.5).
+In Finland, a Retailer may have an agreement with a BRP, or with another Retailer who then has an agreement with a BRP (chain of open suppliers, see 2.2.6).

-Table 2 The Market Participants in the Nordic Imbalance Settlement Model.
+Table 2.
+The Market Participants in the Nordic Imbalance Settlement Model.

-3.2.1 Unbundling rule
+3.2.1 Unbundling Rule